 If you’re severely, permanently injured, you’ve got way more to deal with than you deserve.
 Do you really need to add to that, dealing with an insurance company that makes money by denying your injuries and shortchanging you?
 I’ve referred to describing the impact of permanent injury as “telling a story” and “painting a picture.”
 There’s an art to it, but there’s a science, too—it involves gathering all the information from you as your case goes on to show how this injury affects your life.
 After that, the art comes in, to convincingly portray it to the insurance company, opposing counsel, or a jury to get the best possible result in your case.

 You’ve entrusted your physical wellbeing to doctors.
-You should strongly consider entrusting your legal wellbeing to an experienced lawyer.
+You should strongly consider entrusting your legal wellbeing to our experienced personal injury lawyers.
 Feel free to start a live chat or fill out our Get Help Now form to get answers to the questions and concerns you have about your case.
 You’ve been through enough, so you don’t need to worry about your legal problems.